 Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Investments and Hedging Activities" ("FAS 133") requires OSG Crude to recognize all derivatives on the balance sheet at fair value.
 If the derivative is an effective hedge, a change in the fair value is either offset against the change in fair value of the hedged item or recognized in other comprehensive income until the hedged item is recognized in income.
-The ineffective portion of effective hedges is immediately recognized in income.
-Derivatives that are not effective hedges are fully adjusted through income.
+The ineffective portion of effective hedges are fully adjusted through income.